 Parents just seem to know when their child is unwell, yet we often fret that we are overreacting and debate whether the issue is serious enough to warrant a trip to the doctor.
 Larry Pancer, MD, a pediatrician in Markham, Ont., and a spokesperson for the Canadian Paediatric Society, says the first instinct is often the correct one.
 “If your Spidey senses are tingling, trust them.
 If a mom says her child is off, I take it very seriously.”
 With that said, we asked Dr. Pancer and Michael Peer, MD, a pediatrician at Toronto’s The Hospital for Sick Children, which symptoms are definite red flags.

 Children usually experience periods of fussiness or irritability when they are ill.
 That’s normal.
-But a child who is lethargic, limp and unresponsive when unwell is not normal, says Dr. Peer.
+But a child who is extremely low energy, lethargic, limp or unresponsive when unwell is not normal, says Dr. Peer.
 “If he looks just completely dazed and is not making good eye contact, those can be signs that he has a serious bacterial or viral infection.”

 A fever is a sign that the body is fighting an infection, which is why doctors stress that how your child looks and acts is a better indication of how she is feeling than the reading on the thermometer.
-However, any fever in a newborn is considered significant and requires immediate medical attention, says Dr. Pancer.
+However, any fever in a newborn (or a child with a compromised immune system) is considered significant and requires immediate medical attention, says Dr. Pancer.

 With any concussion, there is a fast but brief impairment of neurological functions.
 Your child may experience headache, nausea or dizziness.
 However, if he suffers any loss of consciousness, experiences repeated vomiting, a persistent headache, visual symptoms (blurred or double vision); or has trouble speaking or walking after a blow to the head, he should see a doctor immediately, says Dr. Pancer.